Silverfish & Firebrats

 Q. Why do I have silverfish?

-A. Silverfish are considered indoor/domestic pests and are found in most cosmopolitan areas around the world.
-They need relatively high humidity and/or moisture to survive.
-If your home has conditions that are inviting to silverfish, chances are you will find them around the house in certain areas.
+A. Silverfish are indoor/domestic pests and are found in most cosmopolitan areas around the world.
+They prefer areas with high humidity and/or moisture.
+If your home has conditions that are inviting to silverfish, chances are you will find them around the house.
+Silverfish hide in dark, damp areas.
+You’re likely to find silverfish in the following places:

 - Laundry rooms